 In 2019 there were 55 Bodegas in the south of Spain producing Sherry for export.
 The Spanish town where the Bodegas centre around is Jerez.
 Last years sales figures show that in 2020 global Sherry sales were the highest they had been since the year 2000.
 Let’s take a look at the different types of Sherry on the market and what makes it such a sought after tipple.

-Different Types Of Sherry
+Different Types Of Sherry Wine

 When it comes to Sherry there are different types and styles.
-Production methods of Sherry will determine their style and range from being bone dry white wines to a dark, thick and rich dessert style wine.
+Production methods of Sherry will determine their style and range from being bone dry white wines to a dark, thick and rich dessert-style wine.
 A full list of the different types of Sherry is listed below.

-Fino Dry Sherry – The lightest of all Sherry wine in both alcohol and appearance.
+- Fino Dry Sherry – The lightest of all Sherry wine in both alcohol and appearance.
 Pairs well with salty and fatty foods like almonds, fish and cured ham.
 It should be served chilled.

-Amontillado – Light & smooth in the mouth with well-balanced acidity, a dry finish with a hint of nuts and wood.
+- Amontillado – Light & smooth in the mouth with well-balanced acidity, a dry finish with a hint of nuts and wood.

-Oloroso – Predominantly nutty bouquet with toasted, vegetable and balsamic notes reminiscent of noble wood, golden tobacco and autumn leaves.
+- Oloroso – Predominantly nutty bouquet with toasted, vegetable and balsamic notes reminiscent of noble wood, golden tobacco and autumn leaves.
 Powerful, well-rounded and full bodied.

-Pedro Ximenez also know as PX – is extremely rich with sweet notes of dried fruits such as raisins, figs and dates, accompanied by the aromas of honey, grape syrup, jam and candied fruit.
+- Pedro Ximenez also know as PX – is extremely rich with sweet notes of dried fruits such as raisins, figs and dates, accompanied by the aromas of honey, grape syrup, jam and candied fruit.
 At the same time Pedro Ximenez is reminiscent of toasted coffee, dark chocolate, cocoa and liquorice.

 Most Popular Sherry Brands

-What Type Of Grapes Are Used To Make Sherry
+What Type Of Grapes Are Used To Make Sherry Wine

-There are three types of grapes used to make Sherry are Palamino Fino, Moscatel and Pedro Ximinez.
+There are three grapes used to make the different types of Sherry.
+These are Palamino Fino, Moscatel and Pedro Ximinez.
 The three grapes varietals can be blended together or fermented on their own to produce different types of Sherry.
 Below is a list of the different styles of sherry and the grapes used to produce them.

-Fino Dry or Sec Sherry, Manzilla, Palo Cortado, Amontillado and Oloroso are all made using Palamino grapes
+- Fino Dry or Sec Sherry, Manzilla, Palo Cortado, Amontillado and Oloroso are all made using Palamino grapes

-Cream Sherry or Sweet Oloroso is made with a blend of Palamino and Pedro Ximinez grapes
+- Cream Sherry or Sweet Oloroso is made with a blend of Palamino and Pedro Ximinez grapes

-Moscatel Sherry – similar to PX, these Sherries are made from sun dried Moscatel grapes and a dessert style wines.
+- Moscatel Sherry – similar to PX, these Sherries are made from sun dried Moscatel grapes and a dessert style wines.

-Where Is Sherry From?
+Where Is Sherry Wine From?